cristhian-munoz007/elba-blog/src/blogs/on-esg.md

 April 28, 2020

-We have 72 attributes in Sentinel, but only 69 are effectively screeners from MSCI.
+We have 72 attributes in *censored*, but only 69 are effectively screeners from *sensored*.
 Of those 69, 63 apply to corporates, and out of those 63:
 - 40 are screens related to how much percent of the total revenue for the company come from an activity/industry.
 - 16 are screens related to being tied to an activity/industry.
 - 6 are related to controversies.